benweese/VP-Python/README.md

 ## Features
-With testing our Circle-CI runner will use maven to run our automation scripts in Command line.
+With testing our Circle-CI runner will run our automation scripts in Command line.

 ## Page Being Automated